r-hta/r-hta-workshop-2024/README.md

 ## Using this repository

-Please clone this repository to your machine, or download the files as a zip folder.
+Please feel free to clone this repository to your machine, or download the files as a zip folder.
 This can be done by clicking on the green button on the top right.

 ![image](https://user-images.githubusercontent.com/41961614/192293545-5dcca23f-c3db-410b-95cf-529256356f85.png)

-If you have downloaded the ZIP, please ensure that you unzip the folder and then click on the r4he-uic.Rproj file to load the project into RStudio.
+If you have downloaded the ZIP, please ensure that you unzip the folder and then click on the R project file to load the project into RStudio.

 We hope you find the content useful!

+Rob (On behalf of the wider R-HTA team)